 Clean the Debris

 Next, you’ll want to clear the area that needs repair of any loose debris.
 You can start by using your fingers to wipe away any debris that is easily removed.
-Then switch to your putty knife or sandpaper to clean out the area even further.
+Then switch to your putty knife or sandpaper to clean out the area even further before spackling the hole.

 You can also use a small brush to ensure that the area surrounding the damage is clean and proper along with a cloth.
 You do not have to be a neat freak about it but remember that any loose material left on the surface is where the spackle is going to stick and that may not allow for a smooth surface.